ugoertz/kombilo/doc/manual.rst

   suited for tabular data then the default font.

 Sort continuations by
-  The sort criterion for continuations, compare :ref:`Sorting continuations
+  The sort criterion for continuations.
-  <sort-continuations>`.

 Put results into new SGF file
   If checked, then a new SGF file is created for the results.
 Otherwise, the